PCMonsterx/ComfyUI-CSV-Loader/README.md

 Allows access to positive/negative prompts associated with a name.
 Selections are being pulled from CSV files.

 CSV Loader for basic image composition.
-Unzip the Zip file and place it into the custom_nodes folder within your ComfyUI installation.
+Unzip the ComfyUI-CSV-Loader.zip file and place it into the custom_nodes folder within your ComfyUI installation.
+Do not change the naming so the mapping for the CSV file stay consistent.

 Within the folder you will find a ComyUI_Simple_Workflow.png you can drag into ComfyUI to test the nodes are working or add them to your current workflow to try them out.